o-murphy/py-ballisticcalc/docs/internals/details.md

 Development dependencies and reproducible developer/CI installs are pinned in `uv.lock`.

 * This lockfile is for maintainers and CI reproducibility; it is not used by library consumers who install via pip/pyproject.
-* If you use `uv` for environment management, run `uv sync --dev` (optionally with `--extra exts` to install the Cython subproject) to produce the locked environment used by CI.
+* If you use `uv` for environment management, run `uv sync` (optionally with `--extra exts` to install the Cython subproject) to produce the locked environment used by CI.

 ## Code locations & responsibilities
 - `py_ballisticcalc/` — core Python package.